CryptoBetmen/CryptoBetmen/README.md

 scalable and high-performance web applications using modern technologies.
-I specialize in frontend development, including responsive interface design, UI/UX optimization, and integration of complex client-side systems.
-I work confidently with frameworks such as React, Vue.js, and Angular, as well as TypeScript, JavaScript (ES6+), HTML5, and CSS3 (including preprocessors like Sass/Less and frameworks such as Tailwind CSS or Bootstrap).
+I specialize in frontend development, including responsive interface design, UI/UX optimization, and integration of complex client-side systems.I work confidently with frameworks such as React, Vue.js, and Angular, as well as TypeScript, JavaScript (ES6+), HTML5, and CSS3 (including preprocessors like Sass/Less and frameworks such as Tailwind CSS or Bootstrap).